What is an Adjustable-Rate Mortgage (ARM)?

-When the fixed period is over and your rate adjusts, interest rates changes are capped.
+When the fixed period is over and your rate adjusts, interest rate changes are capped.

 - Initial fixed period: Enjoy the fixed, lower rate for the initial period

-Adjustable Rate Mortgages typically have rate caps built into them limiting how high the rate can be.
+- Interest Caps: You won’t be taken by surprise because there are limits on the adjustment.
+Adjustable-Rate mortgages typically have rate caps built into them limiting how high the rate can be.
 A periodic rate cap will limit how drastically the interest range can increase from one year to the next.
 Lifetime rate caps similarly limit how much the interest rate can go up during the life of the loan.
-Further, payment caps regulate how much your monthly mortgage payment can increase in dollar terms.

-- Expect to earn more in a few years
+- Workers expecting to earn more income in the next few years

-- Plan to refinance before the loan adjusts
+- Borrowers who plan to refinance before the loan adjusts

 ARM Loan Requirements